spectrocloud/librarium/docs/docs-content/clusters/cluster-management/cluster-rbac.md

 3. Fill out the following details:

   * Role Name: Define a custom role name to identify the cluster role.
   * Subjects: Subjects are a group of users, services, or teams using the Kubernetes API.
+If you are using Palette as your IDP, you can use the Palette user's registration email address to identify the user.
   * Subject Name: Custom name to identify a subject.